Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Matušič is mentioned 22 times in The Good Soldier Švejk.

-Matušič was the messenger of Švejk's march battalion and appears regularly in the plot from now on, without ever playing a prominent role.
+was the messenger of Švejk's march battalion and appears regularly in the plot from now on, without ever playing a prominent role.
 He is playing cards with Offiziersdiener Batzer when Kadett Biegler wakes up from his legendary dream on the train to Budapest.
-In the dream he features as an angel and with Batzer he throws Biegler in the latrine on order from the Lord himself.
+In the dream, he features as an angel and, with Batzer, he throws Biegler in the latrine on the order of the Lord himself.

 Background

-Ordonnanz Matušič may well have a real life model.
+Matušič may well have a real-life model.
 Jaroslav Hašek was transferred to the front with the XII.
 Marschbataillon of IR.
 91, so a messenger in this unit could have been the inspiration.
-Given the author's usual projection of real field units into literary march units, the model should be looked for amongst Čeněk Sagner's battalion messengers by the III.
+Given the author's usual projection of real field units into literary march units, the model should be looked for among Čeněk Sagner's battalion messengers by the III.
 Feldbataillon of IR.
 91.

 Quote(s) from the novel